tomnaylor/ci-ms4-opera-rep/README-TESTS.md

 * I couldn't get the search to work using a foreign key property.
 [This stackoverflow](https://stackoverflow.com/questions/1981524/django-filtering-on-foreign-key-properties) article explained how to use __ in the filter to represent the child object.

+* Custom 404 and 500 pages would not work.
+Django has updated this method a few times and [this article](https://pytutorial.com/django-create-custom-404-page) helped with the v3 changes.

 #### Un-Resolved